-'''

-KRB-SAFE ::=

-[APPLICATION 20] SEQUENCE {

-pvno[0]

-INTEGER.

-msg-type[1]

-INTEGER,

-safe-body[2]

-KRB-SAFE-BODY,

-cksum[3]

-Checksum

-}

-KRB-SAFE-BODY ::=

-SEQUENCE {

-user-data[0]

-OCTET STRING,

-KerberosTime OPTIONAL,

-timestamp[1]

-usec[2]

-INTEGER OPTIONAL,

-seq-number[3]

-INTEGER OPTIONAL,

-s-address[4]

-HostAddress OPTIONAL,

-r-address[5]

-HostAddress OPTIONAL

-}

-pvno and msg-type

-These fields are described above in section 5.4.1. msg-type is

-KRB SAFE.

-safe-body

-This field is a placeholder for the body of the KRB-SAFE message.

-cksum

-This field contains the checksum of the application data.
-Checksum

-details are described in section 6.4.
-The checksum is computed over the

-encoding of the KRB-SAFE sequence.
-First, the cksum is zeroed and the

-checksum is computed over the encoding of the KRB-SAFE sequence, then

-the checksum is set to the result of that computation, and finally the

-KRB-SAFE sequence is encoded again.

-This field is part of the KRB_SAFE and KRB_PRIV messages and contain

-the application specific data that is being passed from the sender to

-the recipient.

-timestamp

-This field is part of the KRB_SAFE and KRB_PRIV messages.
-Its contents

-are the current time as known by the sender of the message.
-By checking

-the timestamp, the recipient of the message is able to make sure that

-it was recently generated, and is not a replay.

-usec

-This field is part of the KRB_SAFE and KRB_PRIV headers.
-It contains

-the microsecond part of the timestamp.

-seq-number

-This field is described above in section 5.3.2.

-s-address

-This field specifies the address in use by the sender of the message.

-'''
+KRB-SAFE ::= [APPLICATION 20] SEQUENCE { pvno[0] INTEGER, msg-type[1] INTEGER, safe-body[2] KRB-SAFE-BODY, Checksum cksum[3] } KRB-SAFE-BODY ::= SEQUENCE { user-data[0] OCTET STRING, timestamp[1] KerberosTime OPTIONAL, INTEGER OPTIONAL, usec[2] seq-number[3] INTEGER OPTIONAL, s-address[4] HostAddress OPTIONAL, r-address[5] HostAddress OPTIONAL } pvno and msg-type These fields are described above in section 5.4.1. msg-type is KRB_SAFE. safe-body This field is a placeholder for the body of the KRB-SAFE message. cksum This field contains the checksum of the application data.
+Checksum details are described in section 6.4.
+The checksum is computed over the encoding of the KRB-SAFE sequence.
+First, the cksum is zeroed and the checksum is computed over the encoding of the KRB-SAFE sequence, then the checksum is set to the result of that computation, and finally the KRB-SAFE sequence is encoded again. user-data This field is part of the KRB_SAFE and KRB_PRIV messages and contain the application specific data that is being passed from the sender to the recipient. timestamp This field is part of the KRB_SAFE and KRB_PRIV messages.
+Its contents are the current time as known by the sender of the message.
+By checking the timestamp, the recipient of the message is able to make sure that it was recently generated, and is not a replay. usec This field is part of the KRB_SAFE and KRB_PRIV headers.
+It contains the microsecond part of the timestamp. seq-number This field is described above in section 5.3.2. s-address This field specifies the address in use by the sender of the message.
 It may be omitted if not required by the application protocol.
-The application designer considering omission of this field is warned, that the inclusion of this address prevents some kinds of replay attacks (e.g., reflection attacks) and that it is only acceptable to omit this address if there is sufficient information in the integrity protected part of the application message for the recipient to unambiguously determine if it was the intended recipient.
+The application designer considering omission of this field is warned, that the inclusion of this address prevents some kinds of replay attacks (e.g., reflection attacks) and that it is only acceptable to omit this address if there is sufficient information in the integrity protected part of the application message for the recipient to unambiguously determine if it was the intended recipient. r-address This field specifies the address in use by the recipient of the message.
+It may be omitted for some uses (such as broadcast protocols), but the recipient may arbitrarily reject such messages.
+This field along with s-address can be used to help detect messages which have been incorrectly or maliciously delivered to the wrong recipient.